Hongbo-Ryan-Li/hongbo.li1.github.io/_pages/about.md

 ---

 # About Me
-I am a Principal Applied Scientist at Amazon AGI, leading the development of large multimodal understanding models under the Nova family.
-My work spans the design and implementation of multimodal encoders, the establishment of training pipelines for pre-training, fine-tuning, and reinforcement learning (PT/SFT/PPO) for multimodal content (image, video, audio and text), as well as model evaluation and deployment.
-Nova models achieve state-of-the-art video understanding performance and are now serving customers in media, entertainment, and security domains.
+I am a Principal Applied Scientist at Amazon AGI, leading the development of large multimodal models in the Nova family—from encoder design to PT/SFT/PPO, and deployment.
+Nova models deliver state-of-the-art video understanding and serve customers across media, entertainment, and security domains.
 I also lead research on next-generation architectures for unified understanding and generation.

 Before joining AGI, I was a Staff Research Scientist at ByteDance, focusing on large multimodal modeling, and previously a Senior Applied Scientist at AWS AI, where I led video and multimodal understanding research powering services such as Rekognition Video, ad insertion, and Prime Video content intelligence.